• Skip to primary navigation

 Steak temperature guide:

-Depending on how rare or well done you like your steak, here is a guide to help you determine what temperature to cook your steak to:
+Depending on how rare or well done you like your steak, here is a guide to help you determine what internal temperature to cook your steak to.
+Use a meat thermometer and place it into the middle of the steak to check how cooked it is.

 • You can use any chimichurri recipe that you prefer to make this steak.

-• Depending on how thick your steak is, and how rare or well done you like your steak, you may need to adjust the cooking times slightly.
+• Depending on how rare or well done you like your steak, you may need to adjust the cooking times slightly to reach your desired doneness.

-• Be sure to let your steak rest for a couple minutes after you cook it to allow it to become even more juicy and tender.
+• Let the steak rest for a couple minutes after it's done cooking to let it get even more juicy and tender.

 • Use the cooked steak to make steak tacos or steak fajitas.

-• Serve with French fries to make steak and Frits.
+• Serve with air fried frozen French fries to make steak and Frits.

-• Serve it with a side salad such as broccoli salad, kale salad, potato salad, or coleslaw.
+• Serve it with a side salad such as dairy free broccoli salad, kale salad with apples, dairy free potato salad, or easy keto coleslaw.

-• Pair it with roasted potatoes or mashed potatoes or rice or cauliflower rice.
+• Pair with roasted potatoes or mashed potatoes.

 Cut flank steak on a white platter with chimichurri sauce on top of it with a bowl of chimichurri beside it.